pwaring/flossuk-newsletter/2016/content/past-events/2016-03-15-macdonald-spring.md

 replication features currently under development.

-Craig Gallen (OpenNMS developer) highlighted the problems of using RRD files for large scale network monitoring systems - it's primary function was to be efficient when reading, not writing data.
+Craig Gallen (OpenNMS developer) highlighted the problems of using RRD files for large scale network monitoring systems - its primary function was to be efficient when reading, not writing data.
 He described the changes made in OpenNMS to enable the operator to choose between RRD files or a Cassandra database without loosing any of the